Albertine branch

 The Albertine branch is a German princely family of the House of Wettin.
 The name derives from the progenitor of the line, Albert III, Duke of Saxony.
 The Albertine branch ruled from 1485 to 1918 as dukes, electors and kings in Saxony.

 History of the Albertine Branch

-Ernest and Albrecht of Saxony, the two sons of Frederick II, Elector of Saxony, initially ruled their paternal inheritance for a long time, with Ernst as the eldest being the elector.
+Ernest and Albert of Saxony, the two sons of Frederick II, Elector of Saxony, initially ruled their paternal inheritance for a long time, with Ernest as the eldest being the elector.
 In 1485, the two brothers divided their countries (Treaty of Leipzig).
-Albrecht and his descendants received their own territory with Dresden as the center, which they ruled from now on as the dukes of Saxony.
+Albert and his descendants received their own territory with Dresden as the center, which they ruled from now on as the dukes of Saxony.

 While Frederick III, Elector of Saxony supported the Reformation, George, Duke of Saxony tried to prevent it in his area.
-It was not until his brother Henry IV, Duke of Saxony, who succeeded Georg as duke, that the Reformation was also introduced in Saxony.
+It was not until his brother Henry IV, Duke of Saxony, who succeeded George as duke, that the Reformation was also introduced in Saxony.